 Wendell & Wild - TBA, 2021

 Jordan Peele has an additional horror project in the works called Wendell & Wild, currently set to come out sometime next year.
 This time Peele has brought along his longtime Key & Peele partner Keegan-Michael Key to write the screenplay and star with him.
 Wendell & Wild is a stop-motion animation project that will be about two demon brothers who must face off against their arch-nemesis, a nun named Sister Helly and her two goth teens Kat and Raoul.
-Production has begun this year on the film and it will be released through Netflix.
+Production has since begun on the film and it will be released through Netflix sometime this year.

 Till Death - TBA, 2021

 Megan Fox will return to the horror genre in 2021 with a film called Till Death, which is about a woman who becomes handcuffed to her deceased husband thanks to a “sick revenge plot” and has to figure out how to survive and escape the killers on their way to kill her as well.
 The movie is written by Jason Carvey and directed by Scott Dale, both newcomers to a feature film as high profile as having the Jennifer’s Body star as their lead.
-The production kicked off in Bulgaria, signalling Till Death will likely be ready in time for 2021.
+The production kicked off in Bulgaria last summer and is expected to nab a release date for sometime in 2021.

 So many horror movies to be excited for!
-Stay tuned here on CinemaBlend for more news and updates on these coming titles.
+Stay tuned here on CinemaBlend for more 2021 movie premiere dates, news and updates on these coming titles and check out every